-Weight loss in middle age: A warning sign of dementia?Posted on: 11 February 2016 by Olderiswiser Editorial
+Weight loss in middle age: A warning sign of dementia?Posted by Olderiswiser Editorial

 NHS Choices Behind the Headlines news analysis service examines the science behind recent reports that weight loss in middle age increases your chances of developing dementia